INTO-CPS-Association/mono-camera-robot-tracking/README.md

 **Notice:** Read *Setup Hardware* to see what is needed beforehand for the camera to track the robots.

 ### Uses Circles for the tracking
-The reason only a single camera is needed and can be places randomly is because other objecs is used this information's stead.
+The reason only a single camera is needed and can be places randomly is because other objects is used this information's stead.
 What is used is circles.
 These circles is split up into two categories:
 * Calibration Circles
 * Robot Circles

-The two kind of circles look the same but are seperated by the ID on them (Number of smaller circles inside).
+The two kind of circles look the same but are separated by the ID on them (Number of smaller circles inside).
 Examples of circles can here be seen, with the id of 3, 5, and 7 correspondingly.
 ![Circle IDs](Images/circle_ids.png)